lmoffereins/gravityforms-pages/readme.txt

 This plugin is not hosted in the official WordPress repository.
 Instead, updating is supported through use of the [GitHub Updater](https://github.com/afragen/github-updater/) plugin by @afragen and friends.

 == Changelog ==

+= 1.0.2 =
+* Fixed compatability issues with GF up to version 2.4.17

 = 1.0.1 =
 * Added View Form admin-bar link when editing a form